Christopher Plummer: Personal life

 Plummer was married three times.
-His first wife was actress Tammy Grimes, whom he married in 1956.
+His first wife was actress Tammy Grimes, who he married in 1956.
 Their marriage lasted four years, and they had a daughter together, the actress Amanda Plummer.

-He was next married to Patricia Lewis, a journalist, from May 4, 1962, until their divorce in 1967.
+He was next married to British entertainment journalist Patricia Lewis.
+Prior to their marriage they were involved in a major car crash outside Buckingham Palace after leaving The Establishment club in Soho (owned by comedian-actor Peter Cook).
+Plummer was uninjured, but Lewis was in a coma for several weeks; they married May 4, 1962 after her recovery and were divorced in 1967.

 Three years after his second divorce, Plummer married actress Elaine Taylor on October 2, 1970.
 They lived in Weston, Connecticut.
-Plummer had no children with either his second or third wives.
+Plummer had no children with either his second or his third wife.

 Plummer's memoir, In Spite of Myself, was published by Alfred A. Knopf in November 2008.
 He was a patron of Theatre Museum Canada.
 He was a member of The Players social club in New York City.

-Death
+Death and legacy

 Plummer died at his home in Weston, on February 5, 2021, at the age of 91.
 According to Taylor, he died two and a half weeks after a fall that resulted in a blow to the head.
 A statement released by the family announced that Plummer had died peacefully with Taylor by his side.

 Following the announcement of his death, his The Sound of Music co-star Julie Andrews paid tribute:

-Others who paid tribute to Plummer included Daniel Craig, Ana de Armas, Jamie Lee Curtis, Katherine Langford, Rian Johnson, Chris Evans and Don Johnson (who all collaborated with him on Knives Out), as well as William Shatner, Anne Hathaway, Elijah Wood, Vera Farmiga, Ed Asner (his costar in Up who also died in 2021), Ridley Scott, Spike Lee, Simon Pegg, Antonio Banderas, Leonard Maltin, Daniel Dae Kim, George Takei, Russell Crowe (his costar in The Insider and A Beautiful Mind), Bruce Greenwood and Joseph Gordon-Levitt.
+A number of other actors also paid their tributes to Plummer online.

 Lou Pitt, Plummer's manager of 46 years, said in a statement:

+A postage stamp paying tribute to Christopher Plummer was released by Canada Post on October 13, 2021.

-Awards
+Awards and honours

 Plummer is one of the few performers to have received the Triple Crown of Acting, and he is the only Canadian to accomplish this feat.
+He has received an Academy Award, two Primetime Emmy Awards and two Tony Awards.
+He has also received a BAFTA Award, a Golden Globe Award, a Independent Spirit Award and Screen Actors Guild Award.

-In 2011, he won the Academy Award for Best Supporting Actor at the age of 82 for Beginners (2010), becoming the oldest person to win an acting award from the Academy of Motion Picture Arts and Sciences (a distinction he held until being supplanted by 83-year-old Anthony Hopkins in 2021), and he also received an Oscar nomination at the age of 88 for All the Money in the World, making him the oldest person to be nominated in any acting category at the Academy Awards.
+In 2012, he won the Academy Award for Best Supporting Actor at the age of 82 for Beginners (2011), becoming the oldest person to win an acting award from the Academy of Motion Picture Arts and Sciences (a distinction he held until being supplanted by 83-year-old Anthony Hopkins in 2021), and he also received an Oscar nomination at the age of 88 for All the Money in the World, making him the oldest person to be nominated in any acting category at the Academy Awards.

-In 2016, Plummer received the Canadian Screen Award for Lifetime Achievement.